ACTION NEEDED ON The FARM BILL

-Unfortunately, organic programs are among the many smaller programs that ran out of funding on September 30 with the expiration of the Farm Bill!
-See NOC’s analysis here.
+Unfortunately, organic programs are among the many smaller programs that ran out of funding on September 30 with the expiration of the Farm Bill, so action on organic is urgent!
+See NOC’s full analysis here.

 Call Your Representative or Senator today to urge support for organic in the Farm Bill.